mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 The Kotlin SDK doesn't provide any form of `flatMap` like function for the `Result` type.
 So, how can we compose subsequent computations resulting in a `Result`?
 Remember that two of the most essential principle of Kotlin are pragmatism and ergonomics.
 If we think about it, we already have all the tools to build some monadic style list comprehension without using `flatMap`.

-It should sound bizarre that Kotlin provides so many `getOrSomething` types of functions.
+It should sound bizarre that Kotlin provides so many `getOrSomething` functions.
 One of the main properties of monadic list-comprehension is the ability to short-circuit the computation if one of the steps fails.
 Exceptions are very good at doing short-circuiting, so why not use them?
 We saw that on a `Result`, we can call the `getOrThrow` function to get the value of a `Result` or throw an exception if the `Result` is a failure.
 So, we can use the `getOrThrow` function to short-circuit the computation if one of the steps fails.
 However, we want to avoid handling raw exceptions in our program.
 So, we can use the `runCatching` function to wrap the computation again in a `Result`.

 To make the code more readable, first, we define an extension function that returns the maximum salary of a list of `Job`: